CocoKe98/Engineering/README.md

 ## Training 1

-* Convert the Excel file to a TSV file
+* 1. Convert the Excel file to a TSV file

-Run the following to convert data:

-* `python3 firebase_read.py test testData`
-* `python3 firebase_read.py spielberg Spielberg`
+* 2. Write a Javascript program that reads this TSV file into an array of dictionaries.